indexdata/foliogo/doc/api.md

 ### session.Fetch(path string, params RequestParams)

-Performs an HTTP operation on the session, using an API much like that of [JavaScript `fetch`](https://developer.mozilla.org/en-US/docs/Web/API/fetch).
+Performs an HTTP operation on the session, using an API similar to that of [JavaScript `fetch`](https://developer.mozilla.org/en-US/docs/Web/API/fetch).
 The `path` is interpreted relative to the URL of the service that the session was created for, and should not begin with a slash (`/`).
 The `params` object can contain any subset of the following parameters:

 * `body` (`string`) -- if provided, this content is sent to the HTTP service as the body of a POST or PUT.
 * `json` (`interface{}`) -- if provided, this is serialised into a string and sent as though it had been provided as the `body`.